rhaifa/co-snake/README.md

 Power Ups Combos<br/>
 The snakes can have multiple powerups active at the same time<br />
-Examples:
+Examples:<br />
-Regular snake:
+Regular snake:<br />
-Snake with 'Double Speed' power up: the speed of this snake is x2
+Snake with 'Double Speed' power up: the speed of this snake is x2<br />
-Snake with 'Double Score' power up: the score value of food is x2
+Snake with 'Double Score' power up: the score value of food is x2<br />
-Snake with 'Double Speed' and 'Double Score' power up: the speed of this snake is x2 and the score value of food is x2
+Snake with 'Double Speed' and 'Double Score' power up: the speed of this snake is x2 and the score value of food is x2<br />

 Snake with 3 'Double Speed' power ups and 2 'Double Score' power ups: the speed of the snake is X8 and the score value of food is x4 <br/>